 The Company, through K2 and its investments in underlying companies, has invested in unquoted shares in the Portfolio Companies.
 In the absence of observable prices, as described in Note 4.1, valuation techniques are used to compute the fair value of the investments held by K2 and its underlying companies.
-The fair value of two portfolio companies as at 30 September 2015 is based on the internal desktop valuation carried out by the Investment Manager derived from the valuations prepared by the independent international property valuer - CB Richard Ellis South Asia Private Limited ("the Valuer") as at 31 March 2015 based on the guidelines issued by the Royal Institution of Chartered Surveyors (RICS), UK.
+The fair value of two portfolio companies as at 31 March 2016 is based on the valuation carried out by an independent international property valuer - CB Richard Ellis South Asia Private Limited ("the Valuer") based on the guidelines issued by the Royal Institution of Chartered Surveyors (RICS), UK.
 The valuation makes use of the Discounted Cash Flow ("DCF") method, to value the different projects, based on the stage of each project.
-This method seek to make use of recent real estate transactions similar in nature to each individual project, where available and relevant, and of a number of assumptions and judgments obtained from the Investment Manager.
+This methods seek to make use of recent real estate transactions similar in nature to each individual project, where available and relevant, and of a number of assumptions and judgments obtained from the Investment Manager.
 Hence, the investments which comprise substantially all of the net assets of K2 are classified under level 3.